zephyrproject-rtos/zephyr/doc/guides/west/built-in.rst

 .. code-block::

    # without --rebase, e.g. "west update":
-   git submodule update init --checkout --recursive
+   git submodule update --init --checkout --recursive

    # with --rebase, e.g. "west update --rebase":
-   git submodule update init --rebase --recursive
+   git submodule update --init --rebase --recursive

 Otherwise, the project has ``submodules: <list-of-submodules>``.
 In this case, west runs one of the following in the project repository for each